- 2.5.1 Configuring Multi-Source Replication

 variable to a value greater than 0.
 When you do this on a

-This section provides tutorials on how to configure masters and slaves for multi-source replication, how to start, stop and reset multi-source slaves, and how to monitor multi-source replication.
+This section provides tutorials on how to configure sources and replicas for multi-source replication, how to start, stop and reset multi-source replicas, and how to monitor multi-source replication.